Business Advisory Council Members

 Bernard Johnson, The Bernard Johnson Group, Inc.

-Bernard Johnson is President and CEO of The Bernard Johnson Group, Inc., located in San Diego, CA. Mr. Johnson earned his MBA in Finance from National University, a Bachelor’s in Urban Development/Urban Studies from Michigan State University and is a licensed Real Estate Broker and Consultant.
-Mr. Johnson serves as Vice Chair of the California African American Action Fund and also as a Caltrans Small Business Council member.
-Mr. Johnson is a Co-Founder, Executive Board Member and Secretary of the California African American Chamber of Commerce (CAACC).
+Bernard Johnson is President and CEO of The Bernard Johnson Group, Inc., located in San Diego, CA. Mr. Johnson earned his MBA in Finance from National University, a bachelor’s in urban development/urban studies from Michigan State University and is a licensed Real Estate Broker and Consultant.
+Mr. Johnson serves as Vice Chair of the California African American Action Fund and as a Caltrans Small Business Council member.
+Mr. Johnson is a Co-Founder and the former Executive Board Member and Secretary of the California African American Chamber of Commerce (CAACC).
 He represents The Bernard Johnson Group, Inc. on the California High-Speed Rail Business Advisory Council.

 Deborah Robertson, California African American Chamber of Commerce